 If for some reason, you can’t narrow your list of prospects to “quality contacts,” you can try dealing with the problem at stages 3 and 5.

 The third stage is crafting a message that would hit the pain point of your prospects.
-As a reminder, your buyer persona is a company with a problem you can solve.
+As a reminder, your Ideal Customer Profile is a company with a problem you can solve.
 Does your message appeal to it?
-It might happen, so that the content of your email attracts the wrong type of leads.
+It might happen so that the content of your email attracts the wrong type of leads.

 Stage 5 of lead generation process is phone-calling.
 Your SDRs are your last line of defense.
 They turn the contacts into leads and set the appointments.
 If you can’t filter your prospects with high-quality research, that’s something your reps will have to do for you.